-Driven by advanced technology and backed by key clinical data, the Starling system provides accurate and reliable fluid monitoring with real-time, continuous measurement of stroke volume and other critical parameters.
-The vital information provided by the Starling system enables clinicians to make therapy decisions that help improve patient outcomes and reduce the total cost of care.
+Clinicians and decision-makers should be provided with the tools they need to improve patient care and avoid costs.
+Driven by unique technology and backed by key clinical data, the Starling system provides accurate and reliable fluid monitoring with real-time, continuous monitoring of stroke volume and other critical parameters.
+This enables clinicians to make therapy decisions that help avoid patient complications, improve outcomes, and reduce total cost of care.1-3

 PROPER FLUID MANAGEMENT MAY IMPROVE CLINICAL OUTCOMES AND REDUCE COSTS

-80% of hospital patients receive IV fluid therapy as a routine part of treatment.1 Yet studies show that administering too much or too little fluid can lead to serious complications and contribute to rising healthcare costs.2-3
+80% of hospital patients receive IV fluid therapy as a routine part of treatment.4 Yet studies show that administering too much or too little fluid can lead to serious complications and contribute to rising healthcare costs.5,6

 SUPPORTING SEP-1 BUNDLE COMPLIANCE

-With fluids acting as the first line of treatment for sepsis, the Starling system plays a critical role in the management of septic patients.
-The Starling system is the only device to demonstrate improved patient outcomes when a dynamic assessment of fluid responsiveness is used to guide fluid administration in the septic patient population.
+With fluids acting as the first line of treatment for sepsis, Starling plays a critical role in the management of septic patients.
+Starling is the ONLY device with demonstrated outcomes data that will allow your hospital to meet the reassessment of volume status and tissue perfusion of the 6-hour bundle — with a nurse-performed passive leg raise (PLR)!8,9

-The PLR technique translocates 250-300 cc of blood from lower extremities into the heart, providing reversible challenge of the heart’s response to increased fluid load.
-The Starling system’s non-invasive monitoring technology provides real-time assessment of a patient’s fluid responsiveness.
+The PLR technique translocates 250-300 cc of blood from lower extremities into the heart providing reversible challenge of the heart’s response to increased fluid load.10 The Starling system’s non-invasive monitoring technology provides real-time quantification of a patient’s fluid responsiveness.

-In a retrospective, matched, single-center study, researchers from the University of Kansas Health System evaluated stroke volume (SV) guided resuscitation in 100 ICU patients with severe sepsis and septic shock.4,5
+In a retrospective, matched, single-center study, researchers from the University of Kansas Health System evaluated stroke volume (SV) guided resuscitation in 100 ICU patients with severe sepsis and septic shock.1,2